dingbat/authie/README.md

     protect_from_forgery with: :null_session
     ```

-4.  set up your custom devise routes to only allow what we need:
+4.  set up your custom devise routes to only allow what we'll need:

     ```rb
     devise_for :users, only: []